 Dana: After hearing about the really sad and frankly pretty pathetic actions of that wedding photographer out that way Karly and I felt like this was a good opportunity to really give folks insight to being queer while also breaking away from the heteronormativity that is usually involved in weddings and photography.

-What do photographers still need to learn about LGBTQ community, in order to make their businesses more inclusive?
+What do Wedding photographers still need to learn about the LGBTQIA community, in order to make their businesses more inclusive?

 We often feel unsafe being romantic in public due to experiences of harassment.

-What do you think we, as a whole, still need to do to increase our LGBTQ awareness and tolerance?
+What do you think we, as a whole, still need to do to increase our LGBTQIA awareness and tolerance?

 What wakes you up from the bed every day during the pandemic?